-How to tell your children about your divorce
+How to talk to children about divorce

-Even if things have been rocky between you and their dad for a while, it's highly likely that your children hope you'll find a way to patch things up and stay together.
+Even if things have been rocky for a while, it's highly likely that your children hope you'll find a way to patch things up and stay together.
 Even grown-up kids can be affected by their parents' break-up.

 How children react to divorce

-Toddlers and preschoolers are often baffled by what's going on.
-They don't have the verbal skills to make sense of what's going on, so they may have behaviour or development issues - for example, bedwetting in a child who was previously dry through the night.
-They're likely to be very upset during visits to the non-resident parent, and at handover points.
+Very young children are often baffled by what's going on.
+They don't have the verbal skills to express themselves, so they might respond in other ways – for example, bedwetting in a child who was previously dry through the night.
+Primary school-age children often have fantasies about reconciling their parents, and may go through an intense period of grieving.